gzavo/gzavo.github.io/_news/003_GEMINI.md

 related_posts: false
 ---

-Our Horizon consortium project *GEMINI*, coordinated by prof. Alfons Hoekstra, has been funded!
+Our Horizon consortium project *GEMINI*, coordinated by prof. Alfons Hoekstra, has been funded for 12M EUR!